ota-meshi/astro-eslint-parser/README.md

 ## Usage for Custom Rules / Plugins

 - TBA
-- You can check it on the [Online DEMO](https://ota-meshi.github.io/astro-eslint-parser/).
+- You can check the AST in the [Online DEMO](https://ota-meshi.github.io/astro-eslint-parser/).
 However, AST is subject to major changes in the future.

 <!-- - [AST.md](./docs/AST.md) is AST specification.
 You can check it on the [Online DEMO](https://ota-meshi.github.io/astro-eslint-parser/). -->
 <!-- - I have already [implemented some rules] in the [`@ota-meshi/eslint-plugin-astro`].
 The source code for these rules will be helpful to you. -->